Skip to content

 A protest march is an accessible way to make your voice heard and bring attention to your cause.
 This article is specifically about the tactic of marching.
-Also make sure to check out our more general page on organising a protest action.
+Also make sure to check out our more general page on organizing a protest action.

 Potential impact